-N.B At the end of a stage 2 complaint response, details of the complainant's right to take their complaint to the Local Government Ombudsman
+N.B At the end of a stage 2 complaint response, details of the complainant's right to take their complaint to the Local Government & Social Care Ombudsman must be provided

-5.11 Vexatious and Persistent complainants
+5.11 Persistent and unreasonably persistent complainants

 From time to time we will come across complainants who seek to raise a number of complaints or who become unreasonable in their conduct or expectations around contact.
 Whilst every effort should be made to address objectively any concerns that are raised, we must also seek to be proportionate and not to expose our staff to unreasonable situations.